-LinkedIn publishing is a different beast in the world of social media.
+LinkedIn for publishers is a different beast in the world of social media.
 Unlike Twitter, Instagram, or Facebook, the focus is narrow: It is a way for professionals to network.
 It can also be intimidating.
 How do you figure out what to post?
 What are your goals if you aren’t looking for employment?
 How can publishers tap into this niche network?

 Fortunately, we’re here to help.